RichardCoffee/custom-post-type/README.md

 ## General Guidelines

 #### Capabilities
-While defaulting to using standard Wordpress caps,  The class can generate unique caps, based on the slug for the CPT.
+While defaulting to using standard Wordpress caps, the class can generate unique caps, based on the slug for the CPT.
 Also, adds the expected caps to the default WordPress user roles.
 For a listing of those caps, look in `$GLOBALS['wp_post_types'][post type]['cap']`.

 #### Labels
 The class generates a default array of strings for the labels based upon the singular and plural labels.
 This array can be altered using the filter action `tcc_post_label_{post-type}`.
 See the 'Text domain' and 'Text strings' sections below for related information.